kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

    this device type.
 2. Dynamically load the device type-specific assets.

-The first approach is straightforward, requiring a redirect via `window.location.href = '/tablet'`.
-However, your URL will now have this device type information appended to it, so you may want to use the [History API][history-api] to clean up your URL.
+The first approach is straightforward, requiring a redirect such as `window.location.href = '/tablet'`.
+However, the location will now have this device type information appended to it, so you may want to use the [History API][history-api] to clean up your URL.
 Unfortunately this approach involves a redirect, which can be slow, especially on mobile devices.

 The second approach is quite a bit more complex to implement.
-You need a mechanism to dynamically load CSS and JS, and (browser-depending) may not be able to do things like customize `<meta viewport>` depending on your device, which may be a deal breaker.
-Also, since you’re not redirecting, you’re stuck with the original HTML that was served to you.
+You need a mechanism to dynamically load CSS and JS, and (browser-depending), you may not be able to do things like customize `<meta viewport>`.
+Also, since there's no redirect, you’re stuck with the original HTML that was served.
 Of course, you can manipulate it with JavaScript, but this may be slow and/or inelegant, depending on your application.

 [history-api]: http://diveintohtml5.info/history.html